TextmanuscriptTextmanuscripts - Les Enluminures

 Program Description

-Manuscripts in the Curriculum II
+Manuscripts in the Curriculum IV

-There is a nominal cost ($5,000) for North American institutions to contribute towards the out-of-pocket expenses of the program (with an additional fee for participating Canadian institutions for international shipping and customs).
-The fee covers administration, insurance, shipping, and condition reports.
-It is our hope that this program will encourage participating institutions to discover and implement ways that manuscripts can continue to be used creatively in their curricula.
-For examples of how the manuscripts have been used by past participants in the program, see our "Program in action" pdfs below; you can also find news about MITC on our text manuscripts blog.
+It is our hope that the program will serve as a springboard, enabling participating institutions to imagine ways that manuscripts can continue to be used creatively in their curricula.
+For examples of how the manuscripts have been used by past participants in the program, see our "Program in action" links below.
+You can also find news about MITC on our Text Manuscripts Blog

 MANUSCRIPTS IN THE CURRICULUM I - THE PROGRAM